vaginessa/Effector-Theme/README.rst

 .. image:: https://raw.github.com/imanoleizaguirre/Effector-Theme/master/screen.png

-Notice that the Twitter link is pointing to my onw Twitter account, so remember to update the information.
+You can find more cool background images in `Subtle Patterns <http://http://subtlepatterns.com>`_

+Remember to replace (or remove) the Google Analytics code and Twitter link with your information.

 This theme is still in development, but feel free to make any changes :-)